cheuktingli/psitip/README.rst

 - Randall Dougherty, Chris Freiling, and Kenneth Zeger.
 "Non-Shannon information inequalities in four random variables." arXiv preprint arXiv:1104.3602 (2011).

 - Imre Csiszar and Janos Korner.
 Information theory: coding theorems for discrete memoryless systems.
 Cambridge University Press, 2011.

+- Makarychev, K., Makarychev, Y., Romashchenko, A., & Vereshchagin, N. (2002).
+A new class of non-Shannon-type inequalities for entropies.
+Communications in Information and Systems, 2(2), 147-166.

+- Randall Dougherty, Christopher Freiling, and Kenneth Zeger.
+"Six new non-Shannon information inequalities."
+2006 IEEE International Symposium on Information Theory.
+IEEE, 2006.

+- \M. Vidyasagar, "A metric between probability distributions on finite sets of different cardinalities and applications to order reduction," IEEE Transactions on Automatic Control, vol. 57, no. 10, pp. 2464-2477, 2012.

+- \A. Painsky, S. Rosset, and M. Feder, "Memoryless representation of Markov processes," in 2013 IEEE International Symposium on Information Theory.
+IEEE, 2013, pp. 2294-298.

+- \M. Kovacevic, I. Stanojevic, and V. Senk, "On the entropy of couplings," Information and Computation, vol. 242, pp. 369-382, 2015.

+- \M. Kocaoglu, A. G. Dimakis, S. Vishwanath, and B. Hassibi, "Entropic causal inference," in Thirty-First AAAI Conference on Artificial Intelligence, 2017.

+- \F. Cicalese, L. Gargano, and U. Vaccaro, "Minimum-entropy couplings and their applications," IEEE Transactions on Information Theory, vol. 65, no. 6, pp. 3436-3451, 2019.

+- Cheuk Ting Li, "Efficient Approximate Minimum Entropy Coupling of Multiple Probability Distributions," https://arxiv.org/abs/2006.07955 , 2020.